ijayhub/Analysis-web-app/readme.md

 ## About The Project

-Report web app is gives the repot of covid-19 from other countires.
+The web application generates reports on COVID-19 from various countries.

 **Features**